uic-hall-of-fame/CS484-Final-Project-Image-Radio/README.md

 Username: imageradio484@gmail.com<br/>
 Password: imageradio484$*$

+## Features

+-   OAuth with Spotify
+-   Spotify Web Player (with audio casting between connected devices)
+-   Request to add a song to the playlist (for admin users only)
+-   Resume progress to add a song to the playlist in case of an interruption
+-   Song playlist fetched from the database
+-   AI generated images using song lyrics (also stored in the database)
+-   Synchronized lyrics with song audio
+-   Synchronized AI generated images with song audio

 ## What does your application do?

 Our application aims to emulate a radio station, which uses the lyrics of a song of the user's choice, to generate a series of images, and synchronizes the music audio with its respective images.